geohazards-tep/dcs-geocode-tsx-gamma/README.md

 ##### Using the releases

-Log on the developer cloud sandbox.
-Download the rpm package from https://github.com/Terradue/dcs-stamps-ps/releases.
+Log on the Developer Cloud Sandbox.

+Download the rpm package from https://github.com/geohazards-tep/dcs-geocode-tsx-gamma/releases.

-Install the dowanloaded package by running these commands in a shell:
+Install the downloaded package by running these commands in a shell:

 ```bash
 sudo yum -y install dcs-geocode-tsx-gamma-<version>.x86_64.rpm